arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

 <strong>NATO’s secretary-general</strong>, Jens Stoltenberg, said he was “confident” that a solution would “soon” be found to release German-made<strong> Leopard tanks</strong> to Ukraine, after meeting with Boris Pistorius, Germany’s new defence minister, in Berlin.
 Germany has so far refused to send its own tanks, or [allow other countries to do so](https://te.arielherself.xyz/europe/2023/01/20/a-meeting-in-germany-approves-more-arms-for-ukraine-but-no-leopard-tanks).
-Earlier Mateusz Morawiecki, <strong>Poland’s</strong> prime minister, said that his country could transfer the tanks without German permission, if other countries joined it.
+On Tuesday <strong>Poland </strong>piled more pressure on Germany with a formal request to re-export its own stock to Ukraine.
+A day earlier its prime minister, Mateusz Morawiecki, warned that his country would send tanks without permission, if other countries joined it.

 Seven people were killed in Half Moon Bay, a city in northern <strong>California</strong>, in the state’s second <strong>mass shooting</strong> in three days.
 Police have arrested the suspected shooter.
 Earlier the death toll from Sunday’s [mass shooting](https://te.arielherself.xyz/special-report/2022/09/12/how-to-stop-the-killing) in <strong>Monterey Park</strong>, in Los Angeles, rose to 11 after an injured victim died in hospital.
 Police have not yet disclosed a motive for the attack.
 The 72-year-old suspect, Huu Can Tran, died after shooting himself in a van.